Services

 To learn about what is happening in each part of the Divine Liturgy (for the clergy and the laity), you might enjoy Meditations on the Divine Liturgy by Nikolai Gogol in this PDF.

-For information about praying during the services, please access How One Should Pray In Church, taken from the Holy Trinity Monastery Jordanville's Prayer Book, via the PDF link here.
+For information about praying during the services, please access How One Should Pray In Church, taken from the Holy Trinity Monastery Jordanville's Prayer Book, via the PDF here.

 Information about Orthodox Services and Orthodoxy